 - Choosing an Etsy-like WordPress Theme for Your Store

 Etsy and WordPress both enable you to sell products online but which one you should choose?
 Let’s take a look at the pros and cons of both platforms.

 Pros and Cons of Setting up an Etsy Shop

 Let’s take a look at the advantages and disadvantages of using Etsy to sell your products online.

 - Ease of Use – Setting up an Etsy store is very easy and does not require any technical skills.
 Simply upload your product listings, add your payment information, and you are good to go.

-- Targetted Audience – Etsy has a large customer base of users interested in unique hand-made products, gift items, artistic and creative products, and more.
+- Targeted Audience – Etsy has a large customer base of users interested in unique handmade products, gift items, artistic and creative products, and more.
 Opening up a shop on Etsy gives you access to a marketplace with interested buyers.

 - Security and Trust – Etsy takes care of payments and ensures product delivery.
 This has helped them build trust among both buyers and sellers.

 - Higher Fees – Etsy charges $0.20 per listing (renews every four months) and a 6.5% transaction fee on the sale price (not including shipping costs).
 If you are using PayPal, then there is also a payment processing fee.